 - Financial Power of Attorney: Appoints someone — also typically a spouse or family member — who can make financial decisions on a person’s behalf.
 This includes allowing access to bank accounts to ensure bills and mortgages continue to get paid in the event of illness or incapacitation.

 Estate planning also includes provisions for developing Trusts.
-Trusts allow seniors to set aside money for specific people or charities while avoiding the long, drawn out process of probate.
+Trusts allow seniors to set aside money for specific people or charities while avoiding the long, drawn-out process of probate.
 This allows heirs and beneficiaries to receive intended inheritances much more quickly.

-While many trusts are revocable, meaning the senior can change or terminate the trust at any time, irrevocable trusts are often used to protect assets of a senior.
+While many trusts are revocable, meaning the senior can change or terminate the trust at any time, irrevocable trusts are often used to protect the assets of a senior.
 Whether an irrevocable trust is right for your situation depends on a number of factors, including your health, what type of care you wish to receive and how you will pay for any care you may need in the future.

 If you or your loved one has been avoiding this important planning measure, now is the time to begin.
 Being proactive increases options and makes the process far less stressful than trying to initiate planning or make important decisions during a health crisis or death.